bwu-dart-graveyard/polymer_ui_elements/README.md

 * The Dart source files of an element often contains some documentation (Dartdoc) how to use the element.
 You can find the documentation online at
 * [DartDoc](http://erikgrimes.github.io/polymer_elements/docs/index.html)

-    We were not yet able to build a JavaScript version of the demo pages of the polymer_ui_elements.
+    We were not yet able to build a JavaScript version for the demo pages of the polymer_ui_elements.
     The high number of entry pages leads to *out of memory* errors with pub build.
+    The demo pages linked below are from an earlier build and have been improved a lot since then.
+    A normal project has a different structure that probably doesn't lead to this kind of error.

 The source code of these demo pages can be found in the [example subdirectory of the package](https://github.com/ErikGrimes/polymer_ui_elements/tree/master/example).
 The actual implementation of the demo page is often outsourced to files in the `examples/src/element_name` subdirectory.